remind101/policies/terms-of-service.md

 #### What this is saying

 We want you to have a great experience on Remind.
-But, if you are dissatisfied with our Services, we will discuss in arbitration to resolve any issues.
+If you are dissatisfied with our Services, we will discuss in arbitration to resolve any issues.

 * * *